SYSU-SAIL/LF-Image-SR/README.md

-# NTIRE 2025: Light Field Image Super-Resolution Challenge <br>
+# NTIRE 2026: Light Field Image Super-Resolution Challenge <br>
 <p align="center">  <img src="https://raw.github.com/The-Learning-And-Vision-Atelier-LAVA/LF-Image-SR/NTIRE2025/Fig/logo.jpg" width="400"> </p>

-**Light field (LF) image super-resolution (SR) challenge is held as a part of the [NTIRE workshop](https://cvlai.net/ntire/2025/) in conjunction with CVPR 2025.
+**Light field (LF) image super-resolution (SR) challenge is held as a part of the [NTIRE workshop](https://cvlai.net/ntire/2026/) in conjunction with CVPR 2026.
 The goal of this challenge is to develop methods to enhance the spatial resolution of LF images.**

 ## News and Updates:
-* **2025-01-20**: Training and validation data is released.
+* **2026-01-20**: Training and validation data released.
-* **2025-01-30**: Validation server is online.
+* **2026-01-30**: Validation server online.
 <br><br>

 ## Introduction